KyawSoeHein/Simpple-Banking-App/README.md

     - The **smaller** of these two values is used in the interest formula.
     - If either of the two values is **0**, the **non-zero value** is used.
 4. The final interest is calculated based on these values.
+5. I might could have better test and write better test cases for this interest calculation if I have more time but for now, this is it.

 ## License
 This project is open-source and free to use.
 Contributions are welcome!